hundredyearfarms/Hundred-Year-Farms/README.md

 - [OASIS Standards Body - Baseline Protocol for Smart Contracts](https://docs.baseline-protocol.org/baseline-protocol/architecture)
 - [Ernst & Younge Blockchain Initiative](https://blockchain.ey.com/)

-The PEI farm property is well suited to the agroforestry integrated greenhouse concept since the island has no natural gas lines and electricity is among the highest in the country.
-Further, ours is a greenfield site with no existing utilities for water, sewer, or electricity.
-At the same time, the site has abundant wood waste that is underutilized and requires disposal in some manner.
-These features make this site a good place to develop this technology toward it someday being of interest at locations where utilities exist.
+The PEI farm property is well suited to the agroforestry with integrated-greenhouse concept since the island has no natural gas lines and electricity is among the highest in the country.
+Further, the site has no existing utilities for water, sewer, or electricity while at the same time it has abundant wood waste that is underutilized and requires disposal in some manner.
+These features make this site a good place to develop this carbon-negative technology toward it someday being of interest at locations where utilities already exist.

-The next step for the integrated greenhouse concept is to model a workable system design using smart contracts as part of project management.
-Assuming that approach is shown to be feasible on paper, it should then be possible to build a prototype within another 5 years and that, and an alpha version product 5 years after that.
+The next step for the integrated greenhouse concept is to work with academia to model a workable integrated system design and to establish the effect smart contracts could have in reducing project management costs.
+Assuming both are shown to be feasible on paper, it should then be possible to build a prototype within another 5 years and an alpha version product perhaps 5 years after that.

 **Data**